keyute/remix-nprogress/README.md

 # Remix NProgress

-A Remix Progress Bar component made using NProgress.
+A Remix Progress Bar component made using NProgress validated for Remix + Vite.

-**Note: This component is a ESNext module and is validated for Remix + Vite only.**

 ## Install